imranalley/profile/content/projects/audit-action/index.md

           path: ghe-acl*.csv
 {{< /highlight >}}

-Feel free to edit other settings such as on triggering the workflow every day on a cron schedule.
+Feel free to edit other settings such as triggering the workflow every day on a cron schedule.

 {{< alert >}}
 **The token (L17) must have admin access based on the audit use case.
 If you are auditing at an organization level, the token must have admin access to the organization being audited.**